FoodTruckTrackR34/back-end/README.md

 ```

 ### /api/menus/:id [POST]
 For adding menu to truck with a truck_id of :id.
+Requires a token in the Authorization header, and the token's role must be `operator`.
 Expects,
 ```
     {
-        "cuisineType": "food food",
         "itemName": "bread",
         "itemDescription": "bread bread",
         "itemPhoto": "www.breadbread.com",